Dec 30, 2016

 Because it sounds fancy:

 Yorokobu (joy) sounds like kombu, I guess.
-Kombu is a type of seaweed commonly used to make dashi, but it can be eaten as a cooked vegetable too of course.
+Kombu is a type of seaweed commonly used to make broth or dashi, but it can be eaten as a cooked vegetable too of course.
 They are usually found in little bundles in osechi dishes.

 Because it looks like something else:

 Kamaboko is a fish cake formed into a half-tube, then sliced into half circle shapes.
 It is usually pink (red) and white, like Japan's flag, so it represents the rising sun (which we commonly watch on the first day of the year and call hatsuhinode).